mendixlabs/carousel/README.md

     grunt

-To run the project unit tests, run:
+To run the project unit tests with code coverage, results can be found at dist/testresults/coverage/index.html, run:

     npm test

-or
+or run the test continuously during development:

     karma start